Royhtml/Agent-47/Readme.md

 **Program:** Full Python

-**Platform:** PC (Windows/Linux/macOS), Mobile (Android/iOS - *Optimasi Teks & Virtual Keyboard*)
+**Platform:** PC (Windows/Linux/macOS), Mobile (Android/iOS - *Text & Virtual Keyboard Optimization*)

-**Engine:** Unity (dengan Custom Terminal UI Framework) / Godot
+**Engine:** Unity (with Custom Terminal UI Framework) / Godot

 ---

-### 1. EKSEKUTIF SUMARY
+### 1. EXECUTIVE SUMMARY
-*Dikembangkan oleh Dwi Bakti N Dev*, **Bayangan Kode: Labyrinth of Ordal** adalah sebuah gim naratif yang sepenuhnya dimainkan melalui antarmuka **Command Line Interface (CLI/Terminal)**.
-Pemain mengendalikan "Agent 47", sebuah entitas digital/phantom hacker yang terjebak dalam jaringan server rahasia milik *Kartel Ordal* sebuah sindikat koruptor yang menguasai pemerintahan dan korporasi.
-Untuk membasmi mereka, pemain harus menavigasi labirin kode yang mematikan, mengumpulkan fragmen data, dan mengambil keputusan etis yang akan mengubah dunia cyber.
+Developed by Dwi Bakti N Dev, **Shadow Code: Labyrinth of Ordal** is a narrative game played entirely through a **Command Line Interface (CLI/Terminal)**.
+Players control "Agent 47", a digital entity/phantom hacker trapped inside the secret server network of the *Ordal Cartel*—a syndicate of corruptors controlling the government and corporations.
+To eradicate them, players must navigate a deadly code maze, collect data fragments, and make ethical decisions that will change the cyber world.

 ---

-### 2. LORE & DUNIA
+### 2. LORE & WORLD
-**Latar Belakang:**
+**Background:**
-Tahun 2045.
-Kota Nusantara adalah kontras kejam: gedung pencakar langit yang berkilau di atas, dan kawasan kumuh yang terhubung dengan kabel-kabel server ilegal di bawah tanah.
-Hukum dibeli oleh **Ordal Corporation**.
-Mereka tidak hanya mencuri uang, tetapi juga data, identitas, dan masa depan warga.
+The year is 2045.
+Nusantara City is a harsh contrast: gleaming skyscrapers above, and slums connected by illegal server cables below ground.
+Laws are bought by **Ordal Corporation**.
+They don't just steal money; they steal data, identities, and the future of the citizens.

-**Entitas "Agent 47":**
+**The "Agent 47" Entity:**
-Bukan manusia biasa.
-Agent 47 adalah sebuah *Digital Enforcer*—kesadaran buatan yang diunggah ke jaringan Ordal oleh seorang whistleblower yang tewas.
-Agent 47 memiliki satu tujuan tunggal yang diprogram dalam baris-baris kodenya: **Erase the Ordal (Hapus Para Ordal)**.
+Not an ordinary human.
+Agent 47 is a *Digital Enforcer*—an artificial consciousness uploaded into the Ordal network by a deceased whistleblower.
+Agent 47 has a single ultimate goal programmed into its code lines: **Erase the Ordal**.

-**Musuh: The Ordals**
+**The Enemy: The Ordals**
-Bukan satu orang, melainkan sebuah dewan direksi koruptor yang tubuh dan kesadarannya telah disambungkan langsung ke jaringan server pusat (Neural-Cloud).
-Untuk membunuh mereka di dunia nyata, Agent 47 harus menjatuhkan "Firewall Vital" mereka di dunia cyber.
+Not a single person, but a board of corrupt directors whose bodies and consciousness have been directly connected to the central server network (Neural-Cloud).
+To kill them in the real world, Agent 47 must take down their "Vital Firewalls" in the cyber world.

 ---

-### 3. CORE GAMEPLAY (MEKANIKA INTI)
+### 3. CORE GAMEPLAY (CORE MECHANICS)

-Gim ini tidak memiliki grafis 3D atau 2D tradisional.
-Seluruh visual adalah **layar hitam dengan teks berwarna hijau, merah, dan putih** (seperti terminal UNIX/LINUX retro), disertai efek *Glitch* dan *Scanline*.
+The game does not have traditional 3D or 2D graphics.
+All visuals are a **black screen with green, red, and white text** (like a retro UNIX/LINUX terminal), complete with *Glitch* and *Scanline* effects.

-#### A. Navigasi Labirin Terminal (Maze System)
+#### A. Terminal Maze Navigation (Maze System)
-Pemain bergerak bukan dengan tombol WASD, melainkan dengan mengetikkan perintah arah.
+Players do not move using WASD keys, but by typing directional commands.
 *   `> navigate north` / `> cd ../root`
-*   Peta labirin bersifat *procedurally generated* berbasis node (seperti pohon direktori).
+*   The maze map is *procedurally generated* based on nodes (like a directory tree).
-*   Setiap ruangan adalah sebuah "Direktori" (misal: `C:\Ordal_Finance\BlackBudget`).
+*   Each room is a "Directory" (e.g., `C:\Ordal_Finance\BlackBudget`).
-*   Bahaya: Jika salah masuk jalur, pemain akan terjebak dalam *Recursive Loop* (labirin tak berujung) atau memicu **ICE (Intrusion Countermeasure Electronics)** yang mengurangi *Health* (Integritas Sistem) Agent 47.
+*   Hazards: If you enter the wrong path, the player gets trapped in a *Recursive Loop* (endless maze) or triggers **ICE (Intrusion Countermeasure Electronics)** which reduces Agent 47's *Health* (System Integrity).

-#### B. Hacking & Kriptografi (Puzzle Mini-Games)
+#### B. Hacking & Cryptography (Puzzle Mini-Games)
-*   **Brute-Force Decoder:** Pemain diberikan enkripsi Hexadecimal.
-Mereka harus mengetikkan tools seperti `> decrypt --aes256 [file]` dan memecahkan kode rotasi/rail fence secara manual di atas kertas/notes.
+*   **Brute-Force Decoder:** Players are given Hexadecimal encryption.
+They must type tools like `> decrypt --aes256 [file]` and manually solve rotation/rail fence codes on paper/notes.
-*   **Port Sniffing:** Mengetik `> nmap -sV [IP_Target]` untuk menemukan port terbuka sebelum bisa mengeksploitasi sistem Ordal.
+*   **Port Sniffing:** Typing `> nmap -sV [IP_Target]` to find open ports before exploiting the Ordal system.
-*   **Trace Evasion:** Sesekali muncul peringatan *"TRACE DETECTED: 10 SECONDS"*.
-Pemain harus mengetik `> proxy_chain bounce` atau `> wipe_log` dengan cepat sebelum lokasi fisik Agent 47 terbongkar.
+*   **Trace Evasion:** Occasionally, a warning appears: *"TRACE DETECTED: 10 SECONDS"*.
+Players must quickly type `> proxy_chain bounce` or `> wipe_log` before Agent 47's physical location is exposed.

 #### C. Social Engineering via Chat Protocol
-Karena Agent 47 berada di terminal, ia berkomunikasi dengan NPC (informan lapangan, jurnalis, atau korban Ordal) melalui protokol teks (mirip IRC).
+Because Agent 47 is in a terminal, it communicates with NPCs (field informants, journalists, or Ordal victims) via text protocol (similar to IRC).
-*   Pemain harus memilih nada percakapan: `[Intimidate]`, `[Empathy]`, `[Bribe/Bitcoin]`.
+*   Players must choose the tone of conversation: `[Intimidate]`, `[Empathy]`, `[Bribe/Bitcoin]`.
-*   Memilih kata yang salah akan membuat NPC offline secara permanen, menghapus misi sampingan, dan mengunci bukti penting.
+*   Choosing the wrong words will make the NPC go offline permanently, deleting side missions and locking crucial evidence.

 ---

-### 4. SISTEM NARASI & PILIHAN BERCABANG
+### 4. NARRATIVE SYSTEM & BRANCHING CHOICES

-**A. Sistem Reputasi (The Echo Meter)**
+**A. Reputation System (The Echo Meter)**
-Tindakan pemain diukur dalam dua parameter tersembunyi:
+Player actions are measured in two hidden parameters:
-1.  **Ghost (Hantu):** Seberapa tidak terdeteksi dan bersih kerja Anda.
+1.  **Ghost:** How undetected and clean your work is.
-2.  **Vigilante (Vigilanteris):** Seberapa banyak kerusakan kolateral yang Anda buat (menjatuhkan sistem listrik kota, membocorkan data pribadi warga yang terjebak di server Ordal).
+2.  **Vigilante:** How much collateral damage you cause (shutting down the city's power grid, leaking data of civilians caught in the Ordal servers).

-**B. Mode Bukti (Evidence Compilation)**
+**B. Evidence Mode (Evidence Compilation)**
-Setiap koruptor Ordal memiliki "File of Sins".
-Pemain harus menjalankan perintah `> extract evidence_04.log`.
-Namun, bukti tersebut sering kali tercampur dengan data warga biasa.
+Each corrupt Ordal has a "File of Sins".
+Players must execute the command `> extract evidence_04.log`.
+However, this evidence is often mixed with ordinary citizen data.
-*   *Mekanik:* Pemain harus menggunakan perintah `> grep -v "civilian_data" evidence.log > clean_evidence.log`.
-Jika pemain lupa melakukan ini dan langsung mempublikasikan (`> publish_to_darkweb`), warga tak berdosa akan ikut menderita, dan reputasi Agent 47 menjadi buruk.
+*   *Mechanic:* Players must use the command `> grep -v "civilian_data" evidence.log > clean_evidence.log`.
+If players forget to do this and immediately publish (`> publish_to_darkweb`), innocent civilians will suffer, and Agent 47's reputation will be ruined.

-**C. Keputusan Akhir (Endgame Scenarios)**
+**C. Final Decision (Endgame Scenarios)**
-Setelah menembus labirin terdalam (The Ordal Core), pemain menemui 3 pilihan eksekusi:
+After breaching the deepest labyrinth (The Ordal Core), players are presented with 3 execution options:
-*   **Opsi A (The Court):** `> transfer_data interpol`.
-Mengirim bukti ke kepolisian internasional. *Konsekuensi:* Proses hukum lambat, para koruptor Ordal punya waktu untuk membunuh saksi, tapi hukum berjalan konstitusional.
+*   **Option A (The Court):** `> transfer_data interpol`.
+Sends evidence to international police. *Consequence:* Legal process is slow, the Ordal corruptors have time to kill witnesses, but the law runs constitutionally.
-*   **Opsi B (The Guillotine):** `> override_life_support`.
-Agent 47 secara langsung mematikan alat pendukung hidup neural para Ordal. *Konsekuensi:* Koruptor mati instan, tapi Agent 47 menjadi pembunuh berantai cyber, dan pemerintah membuat "Cyber-Purge" yang melumpuhkan kebebasan internet.
+*   **Option B (The Guillotine):** `> override_life_support`.
+Agent 47 directly shuts down the neural life support of the Ordals. *Consequence:* Corruptors die instantly, but Agent 47 becomes a cyber serial killer, and the government creates a "Cyber-Purge" that cripples internet freedom.
-*   **Opsi C (The Chaos):** `> leak_all`.
-Membocorkan semua data Ordal ke publik, termasuk rahasia negara. *Konsekuensi:* Terjadi kerusuhan massal di kota, negara kolaps, tapi Ordal hancur total.
+*   **Option C (The Chaos):** `> leak_all`.
+Leaks all Ordal data to the public, including state secrets. *Consequence:* Massive riots occur in the city, the state collapses, but the Ordal is completely destroyed.

 ---

-### 5. DESAIN ANTARMUKA PENGGUNA (UI/UX)
+### 5. USER INTERFACE DESIGN (UI/UX)

-Dwi Bakti N Dev mendesain UI ini untuk benar-benar menyerap pemain ke dalam suasana paranoia:
+Dwi Bakti N Dev designed this UI to truly immerse the player in an atmosphere of paranoia:
-*   **Main View:** Layar terminal hitam penuh.
-Teks monospace (Courier New / Fira Code).
+*   **Main View:** Full black terminal screen.
+Monospace text (Courier New / Fira Code).
 *   **Top Bar (Status):**
     `[AGENT 47] | INTEGRITY: 85% | TRACE LEVEL: LOW | CURRENT NODE: Ordal/Mainframe/Lv3`
-*   **Right Panel (Mini-Map):** Peta node yang digambar menggunakan karakter ASCII (misal: `+---+`, `| O |`), yang terbuka seiring pemain menemukan perintah `> map_layout`.
+*   **Right Panel (Mini-Map):** A node map drawn using ASCII characters (e.g., `+---+`, `| O |`), which opens as players find the `> map_layout` command.
-*   **Audio:** Tidak ada musik latar.
-Hanya suara dentingan keyboard mekanikal, bunyi *beep* saat eror, dan desisan radio statis saat Trace hampir menangkap pemain.
+*   **Audio:** No background music.
+Only the sound of mechanical keyboard typing, a *beep* sound on error, and radio static hissing when a Trace is about to catch the player.

 ---

-### 6. EKONOMI GAME (SISTEM RESOURCE)
+### 6. GAME ECONOMY (RESOURCE SYSTEM)

-Tidak ada uang fisik.
-Sumber daya Agent 47 adalah:
+There is no physical money.
+Agent 47's resources are:
-1.  **Processing Power (CPU Cycles):** Digunakan untuk menjalankan brute-force atau decrypt.
-Dihitung dalam Megahertz (MHZ).
-Jika habis, pemain harus menambang dari node-node kosong dengan perintah `> siphon_cpu`.
+1.  **Processing Power (CPU Cycles):** Used to run brute-force or decryption.
+Calculated in Megahertz (MHZ).
+If depleted, players must mine from empty nodes using the command `> siphon_cpu`.
-2.  **Crypto-Wallet (Monero/XMR):** Digunakan untuk menyuap NPC secara digital.
-Didapatkan dengan menjual data sekunder Ordal ke dark web (`> sell_data fence_node`).
+2.  **Crypto-Wallet (Monero/XMR):** Used to digitally bribe NPCs.
+Obtained by selling secondary Ordal data to the dark web (`> sell_data fence_node`).
-3.  **RAM:** Menentukan berapa banyak window/bukti yang bisa dibuka secara bersamaan.
+3.  **RAM:** Determines how many windows/evidence files can be opened simultaneously.

 ---

-### 7. PROGRESI MISI (CONTOH LEVEL DESAIN)
+### 7. MISSION PROGRESSION (LEVEL DESIGN EXAMPLE)

-*   **Prolog:** `Boot_sequence.log`.
-Pemain terbangun di folder `Recycle_Bin`.
-Harus mengetik `> cd ..` berulang kali untuk keluar sebelum sistem melakukan *Auto-Delete* dalam 60 detik.
+*   **Prologue:** `Boot_sequence.log`.
+The player wakes up in the `Recycle_Bin` folder.
+Must type `> cd ..` repeatedly to escape before the system performs an *Auto-Delete* in 60 seconds.
-*   **Chapter 1: The Low-Level Pawns:** Menyelusuri labirin server keuangan kota.
-Target: Sekretaris Ordal yang memutar uang.
-Puzzle: Memecahkan password spreadsheet.
+*   **Chapter 1: The Low-Level Pawns:** Navigating the city's financial server maze.
+Target: The Ordal secretary laundering money.
+Puzzle: Cracking a spreadsheet password.
-*   **Chapter 3: The Neural Palace:** Labirin menjadi 3D (direpresentasikan sebagai koordinat X,Y,Z di terminal).
-Pemain harus menghindari *Daemon* (AI keamanan Ordal yang berpindah node setiap 3 detik).
+*   **Chapter 3: The Neural Palace:** The maze becomes 3D (represented as X,Y,Z coordinates in the terminal).
+Players must avoid *Daemons* (Ordal security AIs that change nodes every 3 seconds).
-*   **Chapter 5: The Ordal Core:** Pemain berhadapan dengan labirin yang berubah-ubah (Dynamic Maze).
-Kode-kode sebelumnya yang sudah dipelajari harus dimodifikasi di tengah jalan.
+*   **Chapter 5: The Ordal Core:** Players face a constantly changing maze (Dynamic Maze).
+Previously learned codes must be modified on the fly.

 ---

-### 8. PESAN & TEMA (VISI DWI BAKTI N DEV)
+### 8. MESSAGES & THEMES (VISION OF DWI BAKTI N DEV)

-1.  **Keabadian Data vs Kematian Manusia:** Menghapus seseorang di dunia digital bisa sama kejamnya dengan membunuh mereka di dunia nyata.
+1.  **Immortality of Data vs. Human Death:** Erasing someone in the digital world can be just as cruel as killing them in the real world.
-2.  **Validasi Kebenaran:** Apakah Agent 47 benar-benar pahlawan, atau ia hanya sebuah virus yang diprogram oleh orang yang juga punya kepentingan?
+2.  **Validation of Truth:** Is Agent 47 truly a hero, or just a virus programmed by someone who also has vested interests?
-3.  **Isolasi Sang Penjaga Malam:** Berada di dalam terminal berarti Agent 47 tidak pernah melihat senyum warga yang ia selamatkan, ia hanya melihat baris kode kesengsaraan.
-Ini menciptakan kesepian yang mendalam pada narasi.
+3.  **Isolation of the Night Watchman:** Being inside a terminal means Agent 47 never sees the smile of the citizens he saves; he only sees lines of code depicting misery.
+This creates a profound loneliness in the narrative.

 ---

-### 9. CATATAN TEKNIS UNTUK DEVELOPER
+### 9. TECHNICAL NOTES FOR DEVELOPERS

-*   **Parser Engine:** Inti dari gim ini adalah *Text Parser*.
-Jika pemain mengetik sesuatu yang tidak ada di kamus (misal: `> lari ke pintu`), sistem harus merespon logis: *"Error 404: Command 'lari' not recognized.
+*   **Parser Engine:** The core of this game is the *Text Parser*.
+If a player types something not in the dictionary (e.g., `> lari ke pintu`), the system must respond logically: *"Error 404: Command 'lari' not recognized.
 Use standard navigation protocols."*
-*   **Save System:** Disimpan sebagai file `.json` atau `.dat` yang menyimpan posisi node, inventory bukti, dan variabel reputasi.
-Bisa diakses oleh pemain di luar gim (sebagai easter egg, isi save file adalah enkripsi base64 yang jika dipecah berisi cuplikan lore).
+*   **Save System:** Saved as a `.json` or `.dat` file that stores node position, evidence inventory, and reputation variables.
+It can be accessed by the player outside the game (as an easter egg, the contents of the save file are base64 encrypted, which if cracked, contains lore snippets).
-*   **Mobile Porting:** Layar HP akan menggunakan *Auto-Suggest Command* (ketika pemain mengetik `> na...`, muncul opsi `navigate`).
-Ini menjaga kesulitan puzzle tetapi mengakomodasi ketidaknyamanan mengetik panjang di layar sentuh.
+*   **Mobile Porting:** Mobile screens will use an *Auto-Suggest Command* feature (when a player types `> na...`, options like `navigate` appear).
+This maintains the puzzle difficulty but accommodates the inconvenience of typing long texts on touch screens.

 ---
-*Dokumen ini merupakan properti intelektual dari Dwi Bakti N Dev.
-Bayangan Kode: Labyrinth of Ordal dirancang untuk membuktikan bahwa ketegangan tertinggi tidak membutuhkan grafis fotorealistik, melainkan narasi brilian dan mekanika yang menghukum ketidakcermatan.*
+*This document is the intellectual property of Dwi Bakti N Dev.
+Shadow Code: Labyrinth of Ordal is designed to prove that the highest tension does not require photorealistic graphics, but rather a brilliant narrative and mechanics that punish inattentiveness.*